Master of Science in Conservation

 After graduation

-Graduates receive the degree Master of Science in Conservation and studies at the programme make you eligible for future academic studies.
+Graduates receive the degree Master of Science (120 credits) with a major in Conservation and studies at the programme make you eligible for future academic studies.

 As a heritage professional, you usually work as a conservator-restorer with a focus on the built environment and cultural landscapes.
 The work involves conveying the cultural-historical content in urban and land-use planning and decision-making, as well as managerial procedures including decision-making on how different stakeholder interests should be balanced in matters of preservation versus exploitation.
 You can also work with leading project plans and coordinating measures that affect the cultural environment.
 Our former students work in public agencies at municipalities, museums, and county boards, or in the private sector at architectural and consulting companies.
 Several of our former students are self-employed.